-8.6.1 Certain activities undertaken by the University, including research & consultancy will give rise to ideas, designs and inventions which may be patentable or marketable in some form.
-The Head of the Technology Transfer Centre managed through the Principal's Office will be responsible for ensuring that the most effective outcomes are achieved.
-Guidelines and procedures, which will be prepared and maintained by the Vice Principal (Research & Innovation), can be found in the External Work Policy.
+8.6.1 Certain activities undertaken by the University, including research will give rise to ideas, designs and inventions which may be patentable or marketable in some form.
+The Head of Intellectual Property managed through the Principal's Office will be responsible for ensuring that the most effective outcomes are achieved.
+Guidelines prepared and maintained by the Vice Principal (Research & Innovation), can be found in the Intellectual Property Policy.